FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 offered load is decreased so that it would reach target loss ratio if offered load decrease lead to equal decrease of loss rate.

-The rest of measurements alternate between erf and stretch estimate average.
+The rest of measurements start directly in between erf and stretch estimate average.
 There is one workaround implemented, aimed at reducing the number of consequent zero loss measurements (per fitting function).
 The workaround first stores every measurement result which loss ratio was the targed loss ratio or higher.